jahnestacado/redux-tattoo/README.md

 ### Tattoo(defaultValue)

 A class that instantiates Tattoos.
-Tattoos are used by a `Stencil` to mark which properties will be synced in localStorage.
+Tattoos are used by a `stencil` to mark which properties will be synced in localStorage.

 #### Arguments